mlambert125/new-java-curriculum/content/orm/_index.md

 This doesn't usually come up in REST apis as we are often dealing with one table at a time, but it is a very useful feature when dealing with more complex data structures or APIs.

+### Check for Understanding

+- How do we model a one-to-many relationship between two JPA entities?

+    Answer: We use the `@OneToMany` annotation on the "one" side of the relationship, and the `@ManyToOne` annotation on the "many" side of the relationship.

+- What annotation do we use to specify the foreign key column in a JPA entity?

+    Answer: We use the `@JoinColumn` annotation to specify the foreign key column in a JPA entity.

 ## Summary